#001 – Orchestra

 Helix

-A stainless steel fountain comprising 80 nozzles and a central body, with both the structure and water conduit integrated.
+A stainless steel fountain with 80 nozzles and a central body integrating structure and water conduit.

 Harp